nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * For errors caused by faulty API calls, the app will return an error message and will ask the user to restart the app to attempt reconnection.

+* All commands must be in `small caps` to be recognised.

 ### Commands without Sufficient Parameters